Perfect Match Banner2

 While blockchain is viewed as a more inherently secure form of technology, there’s still a vital role to play for automation.

-In one sense, blockchain – regardless of benefits – needs to be viewed as many other technologies deployed into an IT landscape: it’s a system of record that will need installation, operational support, and will rely on accurate data.
+In one sense, blockchain — regardless of benefits — needs to be viewed as many other technologies deployed into an IT landscape: it’s a system of record that will need installation and operational support and will rely on accurate data.

 Perhaps most crucially for blockchain (and even more so given that the reversal of a transaction can get complicated), RunMyJobs ensures that any data entered as part of the process is 100% accurate.

-To see how Redwood keeps one eye on your business’s future, get in touch with us today.
+To see how Redwood keeps one eye on your business’s future, book a demo today.

 About The Author